 - Face your debts.
 List all your debts and create an action plan of how/when you are going to repay these.
 Find good advice on dealing with debt at www.direct.gov.uk, www.nationaldebtline.co.uk and www.citizensadvice.co.uk

 - Consolidate accumulated debts where possible.
 Look for good rates of interest, especially on credit cards – there are always 0% balance transfer deals around.
-Visit the useful www.moneysupermarket.com to compare.
+Visit www.moneysupermarket.com to compare.

 - Struggle to limit your spending on credit cards?
 Lower your credit limit at the first possible chance.

 - It sounds obvious, but strive to save as much as you can where possible.
 As a guide, try to have a minimum of at least one month’s salary in reserve.
 This will help plan for the future and ensure you have a cash reserve in an emergency – for example with an unexpected vet’s bill or lorry breakdown.